-The first two columns are standard error output columns and they will not be used by this component.
+The first two columns are standard error output columns, and they will not be used by this component.

-The ErrorMessage column will contain a detailed description of the encountered error.
+The ErrorMessage column will contain a detailed description of the error.

-The ColumnData will contain the parsed string from a field causing the error.
-If no column data is available this field in the error row will be empty.
+The ColumnData column will contain the parsed string from a field causing the error.
+If no column data is available, this column will be empty.

 The RowData column will contain the original data of the row causing the error.